isadorasophia/murder/README.md

 For more information on how the ECS applies to the engine, I recommend checking out the documentation for [Bang](https://github.com/isadorasophia/bang), the framework that Murder uses.

 ### Requirements
 We support developing (which means, running the editor) on **Linux, MacOS, Windows** and even **SteamDeck**.
-All you really need is .NET 7 SDK installed.
+All you really need is .NET 8 SDK installed.
 The game obviously also ships to all these architectures.

+> 🚧👷 **Warning** .NET 8 release date is November.
+In order to use it, you need to install the RC version in the [dotnet install website](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+If you want to use Visual Studio, you have to [install Visual Studio 17.8](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes-preview).

 Console support is still on progress.